martintrojer/martintrojer.github.com/content/post/2011-11-20-tail-calls-in-f-clojure-and-scala.md

 ### Clever compilers
 We have now converted our simple example to a tail recursive version, so now it should run with very big n-s without any problem right?
 Well, not always.
 To understand why we need to dig into how our compiler and runtimes work (in this case .NET and JVM).

-If we look at what the F# compiler produces for a accumulator-tail-recursive sum function above we'll see this (de-compiled into C# with <a href="http://wiki.sharpdevelop.net/ILSpy.ashx">ILSpy</a>).
+If we look at what the F# compiler produces for a accumulator-tail-recursive sum function above we'll see this (de-compiled into C# with [ILSpy](http://wiki.sharpdevelop.net/ILSpy.ashx)).

 ```csharp
 public static int sum(int acc, int n) {